-It is not a very reliable way to gain permanent residence since the selection process is very random and you can face long waiting periods.
+This is not a reliable way to gain permanent residence since the selection process is very random and you can face long waiting periods.

 However, if you are unsure about your current pathway for residency, then you can add your name to the lottery.

 How Can You Gain Citizenship in the United States?

 Based on your circumstances, you can choose 2 pathways for citizenship:

 Naturalization: It is the process to apply for citizenship if you are already a US Permanent Resident and have been for at least 5 years, or for at least 3 years if you’re the spouse of a US citizen.

 Acquisition: It is the process of acquiring US citizenship through parents who are US citizens, either at birth or after birth, before the age of 18.